Melissa VanFleet: Career

-While relentlessly pursuing her "perfectionist" goal, VanFleet worked in a multiplicity of musical genres and style, beyond pop and R&B. She worked with New Jersey and New York City producers, and moved to Nashville, Tennessee for four years, honing songwriting skills and style.
-She frequently performed at The Bluebird Cafe and Ellendale’s, Coq d’Or at Chicago's Drake Hotel and New York City's oldest rock club, The Bitter End.
+She worked with New Jersey and New York City producers, and moved to Nashville, Tennessee for four years, where she honed her songwriting skills and style.
+She frequently performed at Bluebird Café and Ellendale’s, Coq d’Or at Chicago's Drake Hotel, and New York City's oldest rock club, The Bitter End.

 In April 2015, VanFleet went on tour in Europe.
 She performed in Barcelona.
-She also performed on the Full Metal Cruise II, presented by German music promoter Wacken, which included Blaze Bayley, DORO, HammerFall, and Axxis.
+She also performed on the Full Metal Cruise II, presented by German music promoter Wacken, which included Blaze Bayley, Doro, HammerFall, and Axxis.

 Her acoustic LP Metal Lullabies, released on August 19, 2015, included seven metal covers as well as original songs.
-The album “is beautifully done and features delicate, piano-anchored covers of the likes of Black Sabbath, Twisted Sister, W.A.S.P., Queensrÿche, System of a Down, Lacuna Coil, and more.”
+The album "is beautifully done and features delicate, piano-anchored covers of the likes of Black Sabbath, Twisted Sister, W.A.S.P., Queensrÿche, System of a Down, Lacuna Coil, and more."

 In 2016, VanFleet told Ultimate Guitar she was collaborating on a project with Scott Rockenfield of Queensrÿche and Nick Douglas of DORO.
 Scott Rock told Ultimate Guitar, "Melissa is exceptionally talented and has a great fan base!
 I am looking forward to working with her soon and seeing what we can develop together!"
 VanFleet says the song came from her own "dark mental place."
 She attributes the title track's creation to her experiences "while on the Wacken Full Metal Cruise II.
 I was inspired by stories I heard from fans aboard the ship about how metal was more than music to them and instead it was who they were." etherealmetalwebzine rates the EP at 5 stars out of 5.

 In May 2016, Doug Blair announced an upcoming collaboration with American alternative metal vocalist and musician Melissa VanFleet.
 In October 2017, VanFleet released "Raven," a single featuring Blair on lead guitar.